underscoreio/csvside/README.md

 //   Stream(
 //     Valid(Test("abc",123,Some(true))),
 //     Valid(Test("a b",321,Some(false))),
-//     Invalid(List("Int: Must be a whole number")),
 //     Invalid(List(
+//       CsvError(3, "Int", "Must be a whole number")
+//     )),
+//     Invalid(List(
-//       "Int: Must be a whole number",
+//       CsvError(4, "Int", "Must be a whole number"),
-//       "Bool: Must be a yes/no value or blank"
+//       CsvError(4, "Bool", "Must be a yes/no value or blank")
 //     ))
 //   )
 ~~~